Bringing eggs and sperm together in a carefully controlled environment to generate high-quality embryos, also known as

 We have impressive success rates that show this extended culture maximises the chance of you achieving a viable pregnancy.

 Our fertility experts will guide you if blastocyst culture is right for you, depending on your individual circumstances.
-Although this period of extended culture doesn’t necessarily improve the quality of your embryos, or guarantee that they will reach the blastocyst stage, we have been researching and refining this process at our Cambridge, Colchester and Norwich clinics for many years.
+Although this period of extended culture doesn’t necessarily improve the quality of your embryos, or guarantee that they will reach the blastocyst stage, we have been researching and refining this process at our Cambridge, Colchester, Norwich and Wickford clinics for many years.

 Our results indicate that with five or more embryos on day one after egg collection, there’s an improved pregnancy rate using extended culture, compared with day two or three transfers.